I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.

 The whole camping area is set up for about 15 people but if there were 15 individual parties, it’d definitely get a bit tight.

 While there are mulga trees around the camping area, they don’t offer a ton of shade.
-And in general, there isn’t a heap of privacy here but if the campground isn’t booked out (it was when we were there in July), you can space out reasonably well.
+And in general, there isn’t a heap of privacy here but if the campground isn’t booked out (it was when we were here in July), you can space out reasonably well.
 Even with every spot occupied, we didn’t feel packed in like sardines.

-The only downside was that we managed to have luck on our side again and were joined by campers on our second night who love loud music.
+The only downside was that we managed to have luck on our side again and were joined by campers on our second night who loved loud music.
 Somehow no one ever listens to classical music…

 The ground is very flat, and in winter, it was cracked dry.
-You could tell though, that with just a spot of rain, the earth would open up and turn the campground and roads into a mud bath.
+You could tell though, that with just a spot of rain, the ground would open up and turn the campground and roads into a mud bath.
 Fortunately in winter, there isn’t too much of a chance of that happening.

 Although the camping area is along the Barcoo, you’re not exactly on the banks of the river.
 In fact, the banks are fenced off.

 You can walk behind the fence but not drive to the river here.
-The banks are also very steep so lowering a kayak into the river would be a bit of a tricky maneuver.
+The banks are very steep so lowering a kayak into the river would be a bit of a tricky maneuver.
 It’s clearly possible since people do it but you’d have to be quite careful.